RloadSL/Definitio/README.md

 `localhost:3000/`

-## Estructura principal del proyecto
+## Main folders structure of the project

 #### /assets